wso2-attic/wsf/jython/README.txt

 Running a client written in Jython
 -------------------------------------

-Please follow the instrauction in this article http://wso2.org/library/invoking-enterprise-web-services-using-jython
+Please follow the instructions in this article http://wso2.org/library/invoking-enterprise-web-services-using-jython

 Building the source distribution
 --------------------------------